Oshkosh Public Museum

 Leroy Remme People of the Sturgeon: Wisconsin's Love Affair with an Ancient Fish

 Leroy Remme, while only sturgeon spearing for around six years, caught one of the largest fish ever recorded on Lake Winnebago in 1990.
 In his interview with Dominic Carmona, he talks about seeing the fish, spearing it, and the trouble it took to get the fish out of the water, out of the shanty, and into his truck.
 He talks about feeling bad for killing a fish that was suspected of being 100 years old.
 Leroy also relates some changes in the sport.
+Finally, Leroy ends with how quickly word spreads on the lake, and how some people like to keep trade secrets.

 Dominic Carmona Appleton, WI University of Wisconsin Board of Regents, Oshkosh Public Museum